airboxlab/airboxlab.github.io/_drafts/2016-08-22-streaming-microservices.md

    There are 2 main types of consumers to these alerts:

    - Direct user notifiers, mostly using mobile push notifications
-   - External systems notifications: for instance we can trigger the ventilation system linked to an Ecobee thermostat if particulate matter level is higher than what the user defined.<br/><br/>
+   - External systems notifications: for instance we can trigger the ventilation system linked to an Ecobee thermostat if particulate matter level is higher than user-defined threshold.<br/><br/>

 4. **Machine learning**